Eye Care/Avoiding Eye Injuries

 Schedule periodic rest breaks to avoid eye fatigue.

-Keep the eyes lubricated (by blinking) to prevent them from drying out.
+Keep the eyes moist (by blinking) to prevent them from drying out.

 Keep the VDT screen in proper focus.